hahh710/ReactPractices/pics/README.md

 1. Need to get a search term from the user
 2. Need to use that search term to make a request to an outside API and fetch Data
 3. need to take fetched images and show them on the screen in the list

+## What we are going to build
+- Search Bar
+- Image List